Modernization in today's contact centers

 As technology cycles quicken, expectations for better services and experiences grow.
 Customers expect faster responses, better information and greater value from vendors.
-Implementing multichannel CRM
+Implementing multichannel CRM technology is one way to help ensure that customers get what they want.

 Delta Air Lines is one company that's serious about multichannel customer service.
 Delta customers can buy flight tickets using laptops, tablets or mobile apps.
 When it's time to check in, travelers can again use their laptops and print out their own boarding passes at home.
 They can even use Delta's app to track checked luggage.
 The app shows which travelers are on the upgrade list and stores receipts from previous trips.
 Customers can also receive text message notifications if something goes awry with an upcoming flight.
 Handling travel arrangements from a laptop or mobile device makes customers feel like they have more control -- and they like it, too.